Free Shipping Statistics: Key Trends & Insights for 2025

 But what do the latest free shipping statistics tell us?
 How are shipping costs influencing customer behavior, and what are online retailers doing to stay ahead of consumer expectations?

-This article examines the latest trends, data, and insights on free shipping within the logistics ecosystem, enabling businesses to understand the significance of these numbers and refine their strategies accordingly.
+This article examines the latest trends, data, and insights on free shipping within the ecommerce logistics ecosystem, enabling businesses to understand the significance of these numbers and refine their strategies accordingly.

 Key highlights: